 GED Practice Tests from Test-Guide.com

-GED Math - Note: The Math Tests are randomized, so please take the test multiple times.
+GED Math Practice Test Pool 1 (Note: These math questions are randomized, so please take the quiz multiple times.)

 Test-Guide.com's sample GED questions are an excellent way to study for your upcoming GED exams.
 Our sample tests require no registration (or payment!).
 The questions are categorized based on the GED test outline and are immediately scored at the end of the quiz.
 Once you are finished with the quiz, you will be presented with a score report which includes a complete rationale (explanation) for every question you got wrong.
 We will be adding more sample test questions in the near future, so please come back often.
 If you like these GED practice questions, please make sure to like us on facebook!